higgdan/README-generator/output/README.md

 ## Questions
 If you have further questions about this project you can reach me at higgdan@fakeaddress.com

-You can find more of my examples of my work at my Github: https://github.com/higgdan
+You gan find more of my examples of my work at my Github: https://github.com/higgdan